 Milk-Composition and Structure-Principal Components, Structural Elements.
 Properties of Milk.
 Milk components - Lactose, salts, Lipids, Proteins, Enzymes and other components.
-Milk Products: Pasteurized mill, Sterilized milk, Reconstituted milk, Cream, Butter, Milk powder, casein, Fermented milk and Cheese.

 Sanitization: Materials and sanitary features of the dairy equipment.
 Sanitary pipes and fittings, standard glass piping, plastic tubing, fittings and gaskets, installation, care and maintenance of pipes & fittings.
 Description, working and maintenance of can washers, bottle washers.
 Factors affecting washing operations, power requirements of can the bottle washers, CIP cleaning and designing of system.